The Origin of the Beauregard--Suryanarayan Product on Pythagorean Triples: Pythagorean Triples

 As mentioned in the Introduction, references like \cite{[E]} and \cite{[T]} put the $c$-coordinate of the Pythagorean triple $(a,b,c)$ in the denominator, thus obtaining the group $\mathbb{K}^{1}$, for the Gaussian field $\mathbb{K}=\mathbb{Q}(\sqrt{-1})$, as a subgroup of the circle group $\big\{z\in\mathbb{C}\big||z|=1\big\}$.
-This group is isomorphic, canonically up to local inversions, to the subgroup of $\mathbb{Q}^{\times}_{+}$ generated by the primes $p$ that are congruent to 1 modulo 4 times the torsion group of order 4 generated by $\sqrt{-1}$ (the reference \cite{[E]} essentially divides by the latter torsion subgroup to get a free Abelian group).
-Some of the results of this section and the following ones have analogues in this point of view as well, but we shall concentrate on the group structure coming from $\mathbb{E}$, which is much more canonical (the only choice involved here is the distinction between $\varepsilon$ and $-\varepsilon$, inversion of which means global multiplicative inversion of $r$, while for $\mathbb{K}^{1}$ one must choose a generator for every prime in $1+4\mathbb{Z}$ independently).
+As Remark \ref{strucK1} shows, this group is isomorphic, canonically up to local inversions, to the subgroup of $\mathbb{Q}^{\times}_{+}$ generated by the primes $p$ that are congruent to 1 modulo 4 times the torsion group of order 4 generated by $\sqrt{-1}$ (the reference \cite{[E]} essentially divides by the latter torsion subgroup to get a free Abelian group).
+Some of the results of this section and the following ones have analogues in this point of view as well, but we shall concentrate on the group structure coming from $\mathbb{E}$, which is much more canonical.
+Indeed, the only choice involved here is the distinction between $\varepsilon$ and $-\varepsilon$, inversion of which means global multiplicative inversion of $r$, and the choice of one copy of $\mathbb{Z}\subseteq\mathbb{Q}$ in Lemma \ref{Eprop} determines the ``prime ideal lying over $p$'' for every prime $p$ simultaneously, while for $\mathbb{K}^{1}$ one must choose a generator for every prime $p$ in $1+4\mathbb{Z}$ independently.